althonos/pyfamsa/README.md

 - **friendly interface**: The different guide tree build methods and heuristics can be selected from the Python code with a simple keyword argument when configuring a new [`Aligner`](https://pyfamsa.readthedocs.io/en/stable/api/aligner.html#pyfamsa.Aligner).
 - **custom scoring matrices**: You can use any custom scoring matrix from the [`scoring-matrices`](https://pypi.org/project/scoring-matrices) library in addition to the default MIQS to score the alignment.

 ## 🔧 Installing

-PyFAMSA can be installed directly from [PyPI](https://pypi.org/project/pyfamsa/), which hosts some pre-built wheels for the x86-64 architecture (Linux/OSX) and the Aarch64 architecture (Linux only), as well as the code required to compile from source with Cython:
+PyFAMSA can be installed directly from [PyPI](https://pypi.org/project/pyfamsa/), which hosts some pre-built wheels for the x86-64 and Aarch architectures for Linux, MacOS and Windows, as well as the code required to compile from source with Cython:
 ```console
 $ pip install pyfamsa
 ```